savonet/book/helloworld.md

 ```

 which means that Liquidsoap has detected that the source declared at line 1 from
-character 5 to character 27 (i.e., the `input.http`) is fallible.
-As above, the
+character 5 to character 27 (i.e., the `input.http`) is fallible.\TODO{ignore
-way to fix this consists in having a fallback to a local file:
+the warning with `fallible=true`} As above, the way to fix this consists in
+having a fallback to a local file:

 ```{.liquidsoap include="liq/fallible2.liq"}
 ```